Co-parenting can be stressful and frustrating when you have a strained relationship with your ex, but it’s not impossible.

 Don’t succumb to meaningless arguments, petty name-calling, or spiteful behavior.
 Try not to let your ex push your buttons or fluster you, but stay calm, cool and collected.
 Try to see things from their perspective or through your child’s eyes.
 Successful co-parenting means letting go of the past and moving forward with your child’s best interests at heart.
 Psychology Today says, “Each of you has valuable strengths as a parent.
 Remember to recognize the different traits you and your Ex have – and reinforce this awareness with your children.
 Speaking positively about your Ex teaches children that despite your differences, you can still appreciate positive things about your Ex.
 ‘Mommy’s really good at making you feel better when you’re sick.
 I know, I’m not as good as she is.’
 It also directs children to see the positive qualities in his or her parent too.
 ‘Daddy’s much better at organizing things than I am.’”

 Remember, you aren’t doing any of this for your ex, but for your children.
 They are the priority and should be at the center of every decision that is made between you and your ex.
 If your relationship with your ex takes a turn for the worse, a family law attorney can help you understand your rights and responsibilities regarding child custody and child support.
-The attorneys at The Charlotte Christian Law are available to offer counsel and legal advice for any family law issues.
+The attorneys at The The Law Offices of Charlotte Christian and Associates are available to offer counsel and legal advice for any family law issues.
 Contact us today!